 Areas of Study:

-Music history, music theory, aural skills, keyboard skills, conducting, music technology, recording technology, improvisation, commercial styles, individual applied lessons.
+Music history, music theory, aural skills, keyboard skills, conducting, music technology, recording technology, improvisation, commercial styles, literature, pedagogy and individual applied lessons.

 - Philip Powell, DMA, Chair of the Department, 843-349-2515 or firstname.lastname@example.org